 “And yet for all my creative energy I feel impotent,' Och sadly said.
 'I can't find

 anyone who will teach me the rules.
 So how can I make sure of breaking them?” (p.
-193)
+193).

 O’Rooley discovers that, at best, the rules governing gender are often a matter of convention and convenience.
 One might lose one’s member but this has little effect on the essential subjectivity: ‘Identity, however, is unloseable […] I have doubted often what I am, but never who’ (p.
 44).
 This surely gestures to Orlando, Virginia Woolf’s ‘writer’s holiday’, in which Orlando learns how to be both: ‘Orlando had become a woman-there is no denying it.
 But in every other respect, Orlando remained precisely as he had been.
 The change of sex, though it altered their future, did nothing what- ever to alter their identity.’ (p.
 138).